PhilipDaniels/my-website/content/blog/2024/ribble-cgr-sl-new-bike-day.md

 then I read James Huang's [Velo](https://velo.outsideonline.com/ebike/2023-trek-domane-review/) of that bike and his criticism of the exposed headset bearings was a bit of a shocker.
 Given that Audax rides in the UK will see their fair share of unavoidable terrible weather conditions (24 hours of rain in Wales anyone?)
 I got cold feet on that too.
+In the end I concluded that Ribble probably sell over 10,000 bikes a year in the UK, so "somebody complaining on the internet" is likely and decided to stick it out.

 # Arrival Day, Setup and Test Ride